 Publisher: Hello Games/505 Games

-With the release of Next, Hello Games are making amends.
+With the release of Next and many great (also) free expansions since then, Hello Games are making amends.
 Featuring multiplayer and a host of welcome changes and tweaks, No Man’s Sky is now the game it was meant to be — and Hello Games ain’t finished with it yet.

-9. InFamous Second Son
+24. InFamous Second Son

 Developer: Sucker Punch

 Poor Second Son.
 Released at a time when Sony didn’t really know what they were quite doing with their line-up of exclusives, the third mainline inFamous entry was burdened with gimmicks to show off the DualShock 4, as well as featuring a supremely unlikable protagonist in Delsin Rowe.

 However, while most open world games seem to have forgotten this generation that being a superhero is fun as heck, Second Son shone brightly as a good excuse to leap around a mayhem and cause destruction.
 Second Son is not without its flaws, sure, but it’s still a bunch of fun if you approach it with an open mind.

 Now, if only inFamous 4 was in the works and Cole could somehow also be brought back…

 Listen, you want nuance?
 Something with depth?
 A game that isn’t the equivalent of bombing down several cans of Red Bull and jumping on a bouncy castle?
 Look somewhere else because Just Cause 3 knows exactly what it is and that is a whale of a time without a need to engage your brain at almost any time.